The next section of the Action Financial Group Orientation Series will deal with Investment Account Types.

 Ian Barrie, Certified Financial Planner®

-This information has been prepared by Karin Rimnyak who is an investment Advisor for iA Private Wealth.
+This information has been prepared by Karin Rimnyak who is an Senior Investment Advisor for iA Private Wealth.
 Opinions expressed in this email are those of the Investment Advisor only and do not necessarily reflect those of iA Private Wealth. iA private Wealth Inc. is a member of the Canadian Investor Protection Fund and the Investment Industry Regulatory Organization of Canada. iA Private Wealth is a trademark and business name under which iA Private Wealth Inc. operates.